 Michal joined MAOZ in 2019 and began establishing Atudot North – a center for northern development that aims to accelerate social change-leading initiatives dealing with three key challenges: employment, healthcare and local leadership.
 Between 2013-2018, Michal established and managed the Cadet for Municipal Service program local government, a joint venture between the Ministries of Interior, Finance and Education.
 Prior to that, she served as Deputy Head of the Golan Regional Council for eight years and as Director of the Council's Society and Community Division.
 In 2018, Michal competed in the race to be Head of the Golan Regional Council.
 Michal lives in Kidmat Zvi in the Golan Heights.
 She has four children and recently became a grandmother.

-Since establishing the MAOZ Knowledge and Strategy Center in 2017, Hila has directed and developed it with the team she has assembled.
-Hila came to MAOZ with rich, diverse multi-sector experience.
-She has consulted nonprofits and philanthropists on strategy and planning and was the Israel Manager for the Jacobson Family Foundation (now ONE8).
-In the private sector, she was a consultant to Fortune 500 companies at Compete (Boston), an online consumer behavior analytics company, and was a research associate at Harvard Business School, writing cases on marketing and market research.
-Prior to that, Hila spent eight years in the Israel Defense Forces (IDF) and government as an intelligence officer.
-She obtained her BA (Summa Cum Laude) in Government and Diplomacy at Interdisciplinary Center Herzliya and holds an MBA (Cum Laude) from Boston University.
-Hila lives in Bnei Dror with her husband, Yair and three wonderful children: Yonatan, Or and Yali.
+Hila was involved in MAOZ's founding in 2010 and established the organization's Knowledge and Innovation Center in 2017.
+In her current role, Hila manages the Knowledge team and is in charge of developing technological innovation and supporting the organizational strategy.
+She accumulated diverse multi-sector experience prior to her time at MAOZ, as she served as the Jacobson Family Foundation's (now One8) Israel Manager, and provided consultation to nonprofits and philanthropists on issues of marketing and market research.
+In the private sector, she was a consultant to Fortune 500 companies at Boston-based Compete Inc., an online consumer behavior analytics company, and was a research associate at Harvard Business School, where she focused on marketing and market research.
+Prior to that, Hila served as an intelligence officer in the IDF and the government for eight years.
+She obtained her BA (Summa Cum Laude) in Government and Diplomacy at the Interdisciplinary Center Herzliya and holds an MBA (Cum Laude) from Boston University.
+Hila lives in Bnei Dror with her partner, Yair, who founded MAOZ, and their three children: Yonatan, Or and Yali.

 Hadas Lahav, Storytelling Director